-- Your child's needs will be met within the class in the first instance, supported by Quality First Teaching (QFT), including lesson planning that takes account of the needs of each child. - The progress of all children across the school is reviewed on a regular basis, in line with the school's assessment procedures, across the academic year. - If your child has a special need, they may be entered on the school's SEND register to enable us to track their progress and make sure they receive appropriate support for their needs. - The class teacher will then develop a Learning Support Plan (LSP) for your child with advice from the Inclusion Leader; they will set specific and measurable targets for your child.
-The LSP will be reviewed over the academic year to ensure that targets and support remain appropriate.

-- It may be that the targets on a child's LSP are appropriate for a small group of children to work on together. - Where necessary the school may seek support from outside services.
-This will be discussed with parents/carers and if a referral is required to access external support, parent/carer permission will be sought. - Parents/carers will be consulted alongside children to ensure the support in place is appropriate for their needs.
-This will form part of the review and planning process, three times a year. - Parents of children with a LSP will be offered an extended appointment time during the Autumn and Spring Term Parent Interviews.
-In the Summer Term, parents will be offered a telephone appointment to discuss their child's LSP and their progress over the year. - The Governing Board is responsible for ensuring that funding is used appropriately to support children with SEND. - There is a designated Inclusion Governor who works with the Inclusion Leader and Headteacher to monitor how the school supports children with SEND.
-The Inclusion Governor reports back to the Full Governing Board with their findings or recommendations that may need consideration.
+- Your child's needs will be met within the class in the first instance, supported by Quality First Teaching (QFT); including lesson planning that takes account of the needs of each child. - The progress of all children across the school is reviewed on a regular basis, in line with the school's assessment procedures, across the academic year. - If your child has additional needs, they may be added to the school's SEND register to enable us to track their progress and make sure they receive appropriate support for their needs. - The class teacher will develop a Learning Support Plan (LSP) for your child with advice from the SENCo and Inclusion Leader and in collaboration with you and allied health professionals where appropriate; they will set specific and measurable targets for your child.
+The LSP will be reviewed over the academic year to ensure that targets and support remain appropriate. - It may be that the targets on a child's LSP are appropriate for a small group of children to work on together. - Where necessary the school may seek support from allied health professionals and/or therapists.
+This will be discussed with parents/carers and if a referral is required to access addition! support, parent/carer permission will be sought. - Parents/carers will be consulted alongside children to ensure the support in place is appropriate for their needs.
+This will form part of the review and planning process, three times a year. - Parents of children with a LSP will be offered an extended appointment time during the autumn and spring term parent consultations.
+In the summer term, parents will be offered a telephone appointment to discuss their child's LSP and their progress over the year as well as plans for transition to the next phase of their education. - The governing board is responsible for ensuring that funding is used appropriately to support children with SEND. - There is a designated Inclusion Governor who works with the Inclusion Leader and Headteacher to monitor how the school supports children with SEND.
+The Inclusion Governor reports back to the full governing board with their findings or recommendations that may need consideration.